firmanmm/go-smc/readme.md

 - Make code generator since there are manual encode and decode support

 ## Note
-I highly recommend that you use `jsoniter` as that is more battle tested than this.
-Also `jsoniter` is easier to read than this (Good luck if you want to read the output when using SMC).
+I highly recommend that you use `jsoniter` or `msgpack` as that is more battle tested than this.
+Also `jsoniter` is easier to read than this (Good luck if you want to read the output of SMC).